kkrypt0nn/Python-Discord-Bot-Template/README.md

 All the updates of the template are available [here](UPDATES.md).

+## Disclaimer

+**Nothing** is being saved during runtime in the configuration file, please take a look at the [TODO file](TODO.md) to know if this has been implemented.

+Please do not open issues or pull requests about things that are written in the [TODO file](TODO.md), they are ** already** under work for the version 3.0 of the template.

 ## How to download it

 This repository is now a template, on the top left you can simply click on "**Use this template**" to create a GitHub